Augusto Torres: Biography

 His childhood was spent in various cities.
 In 1919, the family moved to New York, where they lived until 1922.
 They then returned to Europe and settled in Fiesole, Italy, where they stayed until 1926.
 During these years, Augusto became familiar with the frescoes of Tuscany and the city of Florence.

 Later, the family relocated to France, settling in Paris in the home of Jean Hélion.
 This environment sparked Augusto's interest in African sculpture and anthropology.
 In 1928, at just 15 years old, he was hired by the Musée de Trocadéro (now the Museum of Mankind) to illustrate and catalog its collection of Inca and Nazca vessels, igniting his fascination with pre-Columbian culture.
 He also began studying art history, customs, and the metaphysics of Indigenous American peoples.
 In 1930, he worked in the studio of Julio González, assisting in the creation of a replica of Picasso's Hommage à Apollinaire.
 Picasso often visited the workshop, exposing Augusto to an influential artistic environment.

-In 1934, the family relocated to Montevideo, Uruguay, where Joaquín Torres Garcia founded the Taller Torres-García.
+In 1934, the family relocated to Montevideo, Uruguay, where Joaquín Torres García founded the Taller Torres-García.
 Augusto became one of its most prominent members, contributing significantly to the dissemination of Constructivist principles in Latin America.

-In the Taller Torres-García, Augusto developed his craft under his father’s guidance, focusing on the Constructive Universalism philosophy, which emphasized geometric forms and universal symbols.
-Over time, Augusto’s style evolved, incorporating more expressive and introspective elements.
+In the Taller Torres García, Augusto developed his craft under his father's guidance, focusing on the Constructive Universalism philosophy, which emphasized geometric forms and universal symbols.
+Over time, Augusto's style evolved, incorporating more expressive and introspective elements.

 Artistic career

 Influences and style

-Augusto Torres’s early work was deeply influenced by the teachings of his father and the collective efforts of the Taller Torres-García.
+Augusto Torres's early work was deeply influenced by the teachings of his father and the collective efforts of the Taller Torres-García.
 He specialized in creating balanced compositions using geometric abstraction.
 Over time, he moved beyond strict Constructivism, exploring themes of identity, nature, and cultural heritage.